a close look of fermented beetroot and cauliflower

 • Close with a fermentation lid or keep a standard lid slightly loose.
 If the lid is tight, burp the jar daily for the first 2–3 days to release built-up gases.

-• Expect bubbles and cloudiness—both normal signs of active lacto-fermentation.
+• Expect bubbles and cloudiness; both are normal signs of active lacto-fermentation.

 • Start tasting on day 5.

-• When the flavour is tangy, crunchy, and vibrant, remove the weight and store the jar in the fridge.
+• When the flavor is tangy, crunchy, and vibrant, remove the weight and refrigerate the jar.
 It will keep for 3–6 months.

 Notes